When language fails, clinical care fails

 A patient arrives at a GP clinic or ED unable to communicate in English.
 The clinician has a protocol to follow and no way to ask it.
 Phone interpreters take time.
 Family members may not know clinical vocabulary.
 The gap between arrival and communication costs minutes that matter - and in chronic disease management, it costs accurate history altogether.

-For New Zealand's South Asian communities this risk is compounded: a 5-6x higher rate of Type 2 Diabetes and cardiovascular disease developing 10-15 years earlier than in the general population.
+For New Zealand's South Asian communities the stakes are higher still: substantially elevated rates of Type 2 diabetes and cardiovascular disease, often developing years earlier than in the general population.
 Getting history right at first contact matters more, not less.

 What MyVaak does

 Open myvaak.co.nz on any device.
 Select the patient's language.
-MyVaak speaks each clinical question aloud using the device's built-in speech engine.
+MyVaak speaks each clinical question aloud using high-quality human voice recordings, with device text-to-speech as a fallback.
 The patient nods yes or no. The clinician taps YES or NO. A formatted clinical note builds in real time.
-No app download, no login, no data sent to any server.
+No app download, no installation, no patient data sent to any server.

 Speaks the question

-Text-to-speech in the patient's language.
+Human-recorded audio in the patient's language, with text-to-speech fallback.
 No English reading required.

 Yes or No only